 At the moment of his seventh step, he conceived the aspiration To relinquish all inward and outward wealth.
-The Bodhisattva's perfection of meritorious qualities a) On Royal Giving Through Facilitating Marriages b) Shakyamuni Buddha's Causal-Ground Precedent

-Is as inconceivable in its vastness as empty space itself.

-Virgin maidens, their beauty gracefully adorned- One may, with kindness, bestow them on their suitors.
-One thereby comes into possession of the dhāraņīs Through which one is enabled to embrace all dharmas.

-Those of lovely form, completely and elegantly adorned, Together with everything appropriate to a dowry- He facilitated bestowal of eight myriads of such virgin maidens.
+The Bodhisattva's perfection of meritorious qualities Is as inconceivable in its vastness as empty space itself.101 a) On Royal Giving Through Facilitating Marriages 058 Virgin maidens, their beauty gracefully adorned- One may, with kindness, bestow them on their suitors.
+One thereby comes into possession of the dhāraṇīs Through which one is enabled to embrace all dharmas.102 b) Shakyamuni Buddha's Causal-Ground Precedent 059 Those of lovely form, completely and elegantly adorned, Together with everything appropriate to a dowry- He facilitated bestowal of eight myriads of such virgin maidens.
 This was done by Shakyamuni Buddha in the course of earlier eras.